Skip to navigation Skip to content

 If excess cash relates to a deceased customer, refer to the Deceased Customer Management team.
 See Deceased Child Support customer management.

 If excess cash relates to an ended case, check if the part month’s liability has been applied to the account.
-See Step 2 in Contact the payer table of Ending a Child Support assessment
+See Table 4 > Step 2 in the Ending a Child Support assessment

 If the excess cash relates to the return of funds from an auto-refund overpayment refund, key a new refund.
 See Table 2.